Bachelor of Science in Nursing (BSN) Completion Program

 Pamela McCullough, Program Director

-The Bachelor of Nursing (BSN) degree is designed as a completion program for registered nurses.
-All applicants are required to have attained their RN licensure and to have successfully completed either an accredited associate’s degree program or diploma program prior to being admitted to the program.
-All entering students must hold a current, unencumbered Registered Nurse (RN) license which permits them to practice nursing in the Commonwealth of Virginia.
+The UMW BSN Completion Program Curriculum.
+The BSN Completion Program’s curriculum is designed for RNs.
+All applicants are required to have completed either an accredited associate degree program or a diploma program prior to being admitted to the program.
+All entering students must hold a current, unencumbered RN license which permits them to practice nursing in the Commonwealth of Virginia.

 Accreditation.
-The University of Mary Washington will request applicant status to the Commission on Collegiate Nursing Education (CCNE) during the summer semester 2014.
+The University of Mary Washington requested applicant status to the Commission on Collegiate Nursing Education (CCNE) during the summer semester of 2014.
 New applicant status signifies an affiliation with CCNE.
-The CCNE on-site evaluation is projected to occur spring semester 2016; the CCNE accreditation decision will be retroactive to the first day of the program’s onsite evaluation.
+The CCNE on-site evaluation took place in February 2016.
+The program will be notified in October 2016; the CCNE accreditation decision will be retroactive to February 2016.

 Requirements for the BSN Degree

 As for other UMW undergraduate programs, 120 credits are required for the degree.
 In addition, a minimum of 30 credits need to be completed at UMW.
 A cumulative GPA of 2.00 on all UMW work is required.
 The BSN degree credits are distributed in the following requirement categories.